SPBarbu/simple-memory-allocator/README.md

 The linked list for the free blocks maintains the blocks by increasing memory position.
 IE, the first block is the lowest on the heap and the last, the highest on the heap.
 Made this decision of preserving free blocks in order after implementing the tags in the blocks.
 The tags are useless if the ordering can be preserved.
 Possibly remove so it doesn't cause misalignment anymore, but not critical.

 To minimize external fragmentation, a contiguous block is split only if the unused block is at least 1024 bytes + FREE_BLOCK_HEADER_SIZE + 2 * BLOCK_TAG_SIZE in length, ie it can fit one 1024 bytes block + the overhead.
+If the excess is less than that, there is internal fragmentation.

-Undefined behavior when calling sma_free on a modified pointer than the one returned by sma_malloc or sma_realloc.
+Undefined behavior when calling sma_free and sma_realloc on a modified pointer than the one returned by sma_malloc or sma_realloc.